srimutyala/CarND-Behavioral-Cloning-P3/writeup_template.md

 Finally, I randomly shuffled the data set and put 20% of the data into a validation set.

 I used the remaining 80% data for training the model.
 The validation set helped determine whether the model was over or under fitting.
 I used a small number of epochs as the training error and validtaion error started very low and stayed low even for small number of epochs.
 In this case, I just ran the model for 2 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+####4.
+Track 2

+A similar approach was taken for track 2 where most of the data collected was just recovery data and not normal driving.
+The number of data points (including center, left, right images & their flipped counterparts) are 11,874 of which 20% are set aside for validation.
+The same model performed well for track 2 after training with this data set.

+####5.
+Improvements
+I trainined the model on both track 1 & 2's training data together in an attempt to have a single training data set that can train for both tracks.
+Unfortunately, the vehicle went off the road multiple times using this minimal data set.
+I believe with more normal driving data and a few changes in the model (if necessary), this cna be achievied.